datacamp-content/courses-introduction-to-shell/README.md

 ---
 # Introduction to the Unix Shell for Data Science

-*This document is a starting point for discussion of what a new DataCamp course outline and development procedure might look like.
+*This document proposes a new format for DataCamp course outlines and a new process for developing them, based on both Wiggins & McTighe's *[Understanding by Design][ubd]* and [Software Carpentry's experience][teaching].
 Feedback would be greatly appreciated.*

 *Terminology:*